-"My shop is open and I'll sell you Catsup, Pickles and Bread," said "Charles, you are wrong," cried right," answered Charles with some spirit.
-"What do you say, Aunt Caroline?"
-"Go up to the study and look for your word in the dictionary, my boy, while Kate hunts for hers in this one," said Aunty, passing Kate the small book.
+"I'll leave it to Aunty if I'm not right," answered Charles with some spirit.
+"What do you say, Aunt Caroline ?"

+"Go up to the stury and look for your word in the dictionary, my boy, while Kate hunts for hers in this one," said Aunty, passing Kate the small book.